 Interested in a field trip?
 Excellent, because the Washington State History Museum helps students of all ages make connections between Washington and the world.

-At the bottom of the page, you will find links to more information about each of our field trip opportunities including self-guided, History Lab, and Ghosts of the Great Hall.
+At the bottom of the page, you will find links to more information about each of our field trip opportunities including self-guided, History Lab, and Voices of the Great Hall.
 Visit those individual pages to learn about those programs, including pricing and content.

 Here are several things you'll need to know prior to your visit to the Washington State History Museum.

 We require a ratio of 1 chaperone for every 5 students.
 This chaperone ratio plus the classroom teachers are free.
 Additional adults are $5 per person.

 To ensure your chaperones are as prepared as possible, here is a chaperone guide which can be printed and customized with important scheduling notes.